praxiseng/flowslicer/README.md

 Note: These examples are done with PowerShell.
 Hence, \ is not an escape character.

-> py .\flowslicer.py sample_binaries\linux_bin\ --db linux_bin_cbor --parallelism 20
+> py .\flowslicer.py sample_binaries\linux_bin\ --db linux_bin_cbor --parallelism 14

 This command will process all executables in the sample_binaries\linux_bin folder,  create a folder called `linux_bin_cbor`, and generate one .cbor for each binary in that folder.
 This process can take a long time.
---parallelism 20 will spin up 20 instances to load the cores.
+--parallelism 10 will spin up 10 instances to load the cores.
 An Intel 12700H processor (14C 20T) will be able to process 900 linux /usr/bin files in about 90 minutes.

+Note that each instance will run a separate Binary Ninja instance, which are each multi-threaded.
+However, some of the processing will be single-threaded in the python script.

 > py .\db.py --db linux_bin.db linux_bin_cbor